justinpenner/TalkingLeaves/README.md

 * [ ] Make installing dependencies easier for less-technical users.
 * [ ] Add information about unencoded/alternate glyphs that may be required for some languages (complex scripts, local forms).
 * [ ] Build TalkingLeaves plugins for other font editors, and possibly a web interface (contact me if you’re interested in helping/supporting this!)
-* [ ] Add a "more data" toggle for the languages table that shows some additional data fields.
+* [ ] Add a “more data” toggle for the languages table that shows some additional data fields.
-* [ ] Highlight glyphs in the "Missing" column that are composites and are composable from the user's existing glyph set.
+* [ ] Highlight glyphs in the “Missing” column that are composites and are composable from the user’s existing glyph set.
 * [ ] Add more language data sources, such as shaperglot/gflanguages.
 * [ ] Consider other ways of visualizing and navigating through languages, instead of by script, such as by region or by language family.